2022 DIY Travel Guide to Balabac Palawan

 - Travel Back to Puerto Princesa

 - Puerto Princesa Airport to San Jose Terminal tricycle — PHP100

 - Puerto Princesa to Rio Tuba Fare per person – PHP450

-- Boat ride from Balabac to Rio Tuba (One Way)- PHP350
+- The boat ride from Balabac to Rio Tuba (One Way)- PHP350

 Looking for Balabac Palawan Tour Packages?
 Here’s a list of boat rental and tour operators that you can contact:

 - SHAFARAH’S TRAVEL & TOURS SMART# 0946-2640-988 / GLOBE# 0965-1976-744 / TEL # 433-0740

 - Kilometer Zero PH by Kap Andong (+63) 920 421 4583 / (+63) 926 685 9095 | Boat rental and tour operator

 - Kuya Mark Anthony +63 999 470 9484 | Boat rental and tour operator